 This course uses ethnohistory, archaeology, linguistics and cultural anthropology to understand the cultures and societies of Africa from their prehistoric times to the present.
 The course is intended for students of anthropology, history, international relations, ethnic studies, tourism, development, and African studies, as well as anyone interested in the region.
-Prerequisite: None. -- AA/AS General Education: AA/AS B2 or AA/AS F -- Transfers to both UC/CSU -- IGETC Area(s): 4A,--CSU Area(s): D1
+Prerequisite: None.

+- --Transfers to both UC/CSU

+- --IGETC Area(s): 4A

+- --CSU Area(s): D1